ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 3. Update test cases if necessary to align with MockClaudeClient behavior
 4. If problems still occur, review Pact contract definitions
 5. Continue to monitor and improve logging for future debugging
+# Test Problem Analysis and Progress

+## Problem Description
+Three tests in `tests/contract/test_claude_api_contract.py` were failing:

+1. `test_context_window`: AttributeError: 'MockClaudeClient' object has no attribute 'set_response'
+2. `test_multi_turn_conversation`: Assertion error, 'joke' not in response
+3. `test_system_message`: Assertion error, expected words not in response

+## Hypotheses (Ranked by Likelihood)

+1. MockClaudeClient Implementation Issue (Highest Likelihood)
+   - The `MockClaudeClient` class was missing the `set_response` method.
+   - The response generation in `MockClaudeClient` was not context-aware for multi-turn conversations and system messages.
+   - Validation: Review and update the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
+   - Status: To be investigated.

+2. Test Case Mismatch (Medium Likelihood)
+   - The test cases might not be aligned with the current MockClaudeClient implementation.
+   - Validation: Review test cases and ensure they match the expected behavior of the MockClaudeClient.
+   - Status: To be investigated if Hypothesis 1 doesn't fully resolve the issue.

+3. Pact Contract Definition Issue (Low Likelihood)
+   - The Pact contract definitions might not accurately represent the expected Claude API behavior.
+   - Validation: Review Pact contract definitions and ensure they match the latest Claude API documentation.
+   - Status: To be investigated if other hypotheses don't fully resolve the issue.

+## Next Steps

+1. Implement `set_response` method in MockClaudeClient
+2. Enhance response generation in MockClaudeClient to be more context-aware
+3. Improve logging in MockClaudeClient for better debugging
+4. Re-run tests to verify if the implemented changes resolve the issues
+5. If issues persist, investigate Test Case Mismatch hypothesis
+6. Update test cases if necessary to align with MockClaudeClient behavior
+7. If problems still occur, review Pact contract definitions